tooploox/freshbooks.js/README.md

 ## Changelog

+**Update 18/8:** Version 0.1.2 has just been pushed.
+There is now an "options" object containing page, per_page, pages and total accessible from list methods.

 **Update 14/7:** Just entered version 0.1.1!
 Most methods now accept an optional id first argument (similar to how invoice.get() works).
 Examples have been updated *and* all tests are passing.